By Omar Sofradzija

-The Broad College Executive MBA program ranks third among public universities nationwide for the percentage of alumni who have been promoted or grown their companies since graduation, and fourth for percentage increase on pre-EMBA salary upon graduation, according to the Economist’s 2018 ranking of EMBA programs, released Monday, July 2.
+The Broad College Executive MBA program ranks second among public universities nationwide for the percentage of alumni who have been promoted or grown their companies since graduation, and fourth for percentage increase on pre-EMBA salary upon graduation, according to the Economist’s 2018 ranking of EMBA programs, released Monday, July 2.

 The Broad EMBA was also tops among public schools in the Big Ten in those categories, according to the London weekly newspaper’s ranking, which is among the world’s most recognized and influential such compilations.

 “We have terrific relationships with companies who send us their executives, as well as our alumni,” said Glenn Omura, Broad College associate dean for MBA and professional master’s programs.
 “These contacts keep us relevant and alert to trends in the workplace, and our curriculum reflects the critical thinking and knowledge bases needed to keep our students competitive.”

 The Economist’s Executive MBA ranking focuses predominantly on the educational experience students have and the career progression they experience as a result, particularly in terms of salary, at MBA programs around the world.
 It is based on data provided by schools, current students, and alumni.